-WBCS Syllabus 2026 has been released by the West Bengal Public Service Commission (WBPSC) with a revised exam pattern for Prelims and Mains.
-Aspirants preparing for the West Bengal Civil Services Examination can download the latest syllabus to align their preparation strategy effectively.
-The WBCS (West Bengal Civil Service) Exam is one of the most prestigious state-level competitive examinations conducted by WBPSC for recruitment to Group A, B, C, and D services in the West Bengal government.
-A clear understanding of the WBCS Syllabus 2026 and exam pattern is essential for focused preparation, time management, and success in this highly competitive exam.
+The WBCS Syllabus 2026 has been released by the West Bengal Public Service Commission (WBPSC) with the exam pattern for Prelims and Mains.
+Aspirants preparing for the West Bengal Civil Services Examination can download the latest syllabus to align their preparation strategy.
+The WBCS Exam is conducted by WBPSC for recruitment to Group A, B, C, and D services in the West Bengal government.

 WBCS Syllabus 2026 Overview